 If you cannot attend your appointment, please call us to cancel as soon as possible so that the appointment won’t be wasted.

 APPOINTMENTS – PRESTON ROAD

-You can book an appointment with the doctor of your choice, subject to availability, up to one week in advance – subject to appointments being available.
+You can book an appointment with a doctor of your choice when available, up to one week in advance.

 Next Session Appointments – These appointments are released at 8 am [for that afternoon] and 1pm weekdays for the next morning session.
 Patients may request the doctor of their choice subject to availability.